Hi, and thank you for your visit and attention.

-Hi, and thank you for your visit.
 My Salesforce journey started in 2009.
-It was early in my tenure running the Columbia MBA Alumni Club in DC, I learned about Salesforce.org’s donation program and presto.
-I had always been a data geek, mind you, but between cloud collaboration –no more worries about versioning! — and the AppExchange, where within 90 seconds you could be testing an offering in your sandbox, I was kid in a candy shop happy!
+It was early in my tenure running the Columbia MBA Alumni Club in DC, I learned about Salesforce Foundation’s donation program and presto: I had myself an instance.
+I had always been a data geek, mind you, using MS Access to analyze pricing for Coach leather-goods and its competitors as far back as 1998, and then specializing in non-profit fundraising management as a Raiser’s Edge DBA.
+But Salesforce was a dame changer.
+Versioning worries?
+Gone.
+Collaboration? check.
+Have an idea?
+Crazy that within 5 minutes you could be testing an offering in your sandbox.
+I was kid in a candy shop happy!

 Raiser’s edge was solely a fundraising database.
 Salesforce Non-Profit Edition (NPE), as it was known back then) was intuitive, with superior reporting capabilities and as an enterprise platform enabled the alumni club to do more than fund-raise.
 We organized conferences, happy hours, and educational/cultural tours with Salesforce Labs Milestones and EventBrite integrations.
 Salesforce’ customization capabilities rendered it flexible, and its power enabled our small group of volunteers to create the illusion that we were a real full time organization.
 Pretty nifty.